Hours of operation

 Guided tours, offered twice daily, are available for purchase at De la Plagne House.

 During the peak season you can immerse yourself in an 18th century dining experience, available daily, at the Hôtel de la Marine and Grandchamp House.
 For those who prefer a modern experience L'Épée Royale Café offers a cozy stop for hot and cold beverages and a variety of pastries.
 Groups can pre-arrange a dining experience by calling 902-733-3552.
 The daily fare varies with the season.
 Please check in advance for menu options and our ability to accommodate any special dietary requirements.

 When the Fortress of Louisbourg is closed, programs and services are provided through the Fortress Louisbourg Association after-hours programs.

 Whether it's the bustling street or the solitude of the shore, a visit to the Fortress of Louisbourg offers many opportunities for memorable experiences.

 Two period restaurants serve up hearty, authentic fare such as pea soup, beef stew, fish, and meat pies.

 Visit the café for soup and snack, or pick up your soldier’s bread at the bakery.

-- Grandchamp Tavern: Try this working-class restaurant, à la carte, where everything is eaten with only a large spoon.
-Open from June 18 to September 2, 2017.
+- Grandchamp House: Try this working-class restaurant, à la carte, where everything is eaten with only a large spoon.
+Open from July 1 to August 31, 2018.

-- King’s Bakery: Don’t forget to drop in to the to get your delicious soldier’s bread, freshly baked on site every morning in the stone bakery.
-Open from June 11 to September 30, 2017.
+- King’s Bakery: Don’t forget to drop in to get your delicious soldier’s bread, freshly baked on site every morning in the stone bakery.
+Open from June 10 to September 29, 2018.